Here's How Your Trade Sonos Inc. (SONO) Aggressively Right Now

 Goldman gave a rating of “Neutral” to SONO, setting the target price at $37 in the report published on February 12th of the previous year.

-During the last 5 trading sessions, SONO fell by -1.38%, which changed the moving average for the period of 200-days by -54.70% in comparison to the 20-day moving average, which settled at $16.24.
-In addition, Sonos Inc. saw -49.73% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SONO rose by +4.79%, which changed the moving average for the period of 200-days by -50.33% in comparison to the 20-day moving average, which settled at $15.89.
+In addition, Sonos Inc. saw -47.11% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading